flutter/website/src/platform-integration/ios/app-extensions.md

 [Testing on simulators](#test-on-a-simulator) instructions to test on physical devices.

-1. Launch the Share Extension target.
+1. Launch the share extension target.
-1. In the popup window that says “Choose an app to run”, select an app that can be used to test Share Extension, such as the Photos app.
+1. In the popup window that says “Choose an app to run”, select an app that can be used to test share extension, such as the Photos app.
-1. Select a photo, tap the share button, then tap on the Share Extension icon of your app.
+1. Select a photo, tap the share button, then tap on the share extension icon of your app.

 ## Tutorials